tokenring-ai/vault/README.md

 ## Plugin Configuration

-The plugin configuration options are defined in plugin.ts and VaultService.ts.
+The plugin configuration options are defined in plugin.ts and schema.ts.

 ```typescript
 import vaultPlugin from '@tokenring-ai/vault';